-I think often professionals within our industry are given a bad reputation by non-regulated bodies claiming to be business advisers or turnaround specialists.
-They often have few, if any, formal qualifications and little technical knowledge of insolvency legislation.
+Professionals within the insolvency industry often get a bad reputation.
+A lot of this is down to non-regulated bodies claiming to be business advisers or turnaround specialists.
+These companies usually have few, if any, formal qualifications and little technical knowledge of insolvency legislation.

-An insolvency practitioner is guided by a code of ethics which include integrity and competence.
-So you should be confident when dealing with an IP that matters will be handled in a professional manner.
+An insolvency practitioner abides by a code of ethics which include integrity and competence.
+So, you should be confident when dealing with an IP that they will handle matters professionally.
 Remember, you can approach an Insolvency Practitioner directly for advice, and most will offer a free consultation at the very least.

 Although insolvency practitioners tend to receive a bad reputation, perceived as relishing in the closure of businesses, their primary goal is to help a company recover from its debts to avoid closure.